realprogrammer5000/SlipstreamVPN/tos.md

 <p>You assume full legal responsibility for all traffic originating from your account, including ensuring you follow all applicable laws and agreements with any applicable parties to the fullest extent of the law.</p>
 </li>
 </ul>
-<h2 id="if-you-break-your-promise">If you break your promise</h2>
+<h2 id="if-you-break-your-promises">If you break your promises</h2>
 <ul>
-<li>We may choose to perform no action, warn you, terminate your account, or increase your data cap usage or other account action.</li>
+<li>We may choose to perform no action, warn you, terminate your account, increase your data cap usage or other account action.</li>
-<li>We won’t always inform people when they have broken their terms of the agreement.</li>
+<li>We won’t always inform you when you have broken their terms of the agreement or when we have taken action.</li>
 </ul>
 <h2 id="limitations-to-our-promises">Limitations to our Promises</h2>
 <ul>